Development Environment Installation

 • Create a new project

-In our case, we are interested in creating a new project.
+In our case, the option we want is to create a new project.

-Clicking on it will open another menu where you can specify what type of project you want.
+Clicking it will open another menu, where you can choose what type of project you want to create.

-• Project language (in our case we will use C#)
+• Project language (in our case, we'll use C#)

-• It's not the same to program for Android as for iOS, and you can do it all from Visual Studio
+• Because it's not the same to program for Android as it is for iOS, and all of this is possible from Visual Studio

 We need to select the first option: Console Application (.NET Core)

-Click Next, and you will be prompted to enter a name for the project and the folder where it will be located.
-I recommend creating a folder in C:\ called projects, and storing all your work there.
-Finally, you need a name for your solution, usually the same as your project.
+Click Next, and you’ll be prompted to enter a name for your project, and select the folder where it will be located.
+I personally recommend creating a folder in C:\ called "proyectos", and placing all your projects there.
+Also, enter a name for the solution, usually the same as the project.

 And that’s it!
 This will create your first console application.

 There are several reasons why I recommend using .NET Core.
-The main reason is it runs on all platforms: Windows, iOS, and Linux.
-This very website is programmed in .NET Core and running on a Linux server - I will prepare a video to show you the steps for this -
+The main and most important one is because it runs on all platforms: Windows, iOS, and Linux.
+This very website is programmed in .NET Core and running on a Linux server.
+I’ll prepare a video to show you the steps to do this.

 Another very important point, at least for me, is the IDE or development environment, which is Visual Studio.
 It has no rival in any other programming language.

-As you can see, by default Visual Studio starts with a "hello world"
+As you can see, by default Visual Studio gives us a "hello world"

 If you click the "Play" button in Visual Studio, it will run the application and print "hello world"

-It's that simple and easy to run your first "Hello world".
+That’s how simple and easy it is to run your first "Hello world".

-Before moving forward, note that when you create a new console project, a class called Program and a method called Main will always be created as the main ones.
-These can be changed, but the standard is not to do so.
+Before moving on, it's important to note that when you create a new console project, there will always be a class called Program and a Main method as the main entry points.
+These can be changed, but it's standard practice not to do so.

 4 - Program Structure

-Right-click the project > add new item > select class
+Right click on the project > Add new item > Select class

-Classes have methods and properties as their main elements, but can also contain events, delegates, or other classes inside them.
-We'll see this later.
+Classes have methods and properties as their main elements, but they can also contain events, delegates, or other classes inside them.
+We'll see more about this later.

 4.1 - Properties

-Properties are attributes that contain a value at the class level.
+Properties are attributes that hold a value at the class level.

-As you can see in the example, the property definition contains:
+As we see in the example, the property is created as follows:

 • Access modifier “Public”